MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Providers.md

 provider exposes can be as varied as Active Directory locations and Microsoft Exchange Server mailboxes.

-For information about individual Windows PowerShell providers, type:
+For information about individual PowerShell providers, type:

 ```
 Get-Help <ProviderName>